by Katharine Marais

 photo by Jenna Putnam courtesy of Marlon Rabenreither

-th_Eroses is featuring Gold Star with a page in our art celebration series, because we are stoked on Gold Star’s charisma, coolness, transparency, goldenness, and the rockiness of their rock.
+th_Eroses is featuring Gold Star, because we are stoked on Gold Star’s charisma, coolness, transparency, goldenness, and the rockiness of their rock.

 the rolling star, transparent & outdoors